execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 So we need to fill the buffer with 33 bytes, and then 4 bytes to overwrite the saved frame pointer (remember that we are exploiting a 32-bit binary which has 4 byte addresses).

-To find the address of `system()` you look at its disassembly using `disas system` in gdb, or more simply do:
+To find the address of `system()`, we look at its disassembly using `disas system` in gdb, or more simply do:

 ```bash
 (gdb) print system
 $1 = {<text variable, no debug info>} 0xf7e464d0 <system>
 ```

-> You need to run the program in gdb first so that it will load the shared library.
+> We need to run the program in gdb first so that it will load the shared library.

 Then do the same for `exit()`: